A Compendious Review of Majorization-Based Resource Theories: Quantum Information and Quantum Thermodynamics: Nonequilibrium Quantum Thermodynamics

 To elucidate the duality between quantum information and disordered energy as resources~\cite{2017_NJP_ChiribellaAndScandalo_GPTs}, we can begin by revisiting the theory of bipartite entanglement, which is limited by the transformation of pure states.
 In a pure composite system, bipartite entanglement is directly related to the local uncertainty in subsystems.
 Therefore, the entropy of one subsystem can be used as a measure of entanglement.
 However, the notion of entropy is insufficient to determine whether one entangled pure state can be transformed into another using LOCC.
 For this purpose, we need to use a stricter measure of disorder, which is the majorization criterion discussed in Sec.~\ref{Sec:Majorization-Based}.

-To illustrate the manifestation of majorization pre-order in the transformation law of bipartite entanglement, let us begin by examining the inverse of a state transformation facilitated by LOCC~\cite{2003_PRL_NO, 2003_PRA_NO}.
-In order to increase entanglement, we would need to increase the local uncertainty in the subsystems.
+The manifestation of majorization pre-order is not limited to the transformation law of bipartite entanglement facilitated by LOCC, as demonstrated in Refs.~\cite{2003_PRL_NO, 2003_PRA_NO}.
+There are other scenarios worth considering, such as deterministic transformations from less entangled pure states to more entangled pure states, which correspond to the inverse of LOCC transformations.
+In such cases, increasing entanglement requires a concurrent increase in the local uncertainty of the subsystems.
 This can only be achieved through a transformation that exhibits its impact on subsystems by means of a doubly-stochastic matrix.
 This is where majorization comes into play.
 If a probability distribution \(\vec{p}\) can be transformed into another probability distribution \(\vec{q}\) using a doubly-stochastic matrix \(B\), then \(\vec{p}\) must majorize \(\vec{q}\), i.e., \(B \, \vec{p} = \vec{q}\) iff \(\vec{p} \succ \vec{q}\) where \(\Sigma_i B_{ij} = \Sigma_j B_{ij} = 1\) (\(B_{ij} \geq 0\)).
-In other words, in order to increase the entanglement shared between subsystems by using a state transformation, the final spectrum of each reduced state should be majorized by its respective version before the transformation.
+In other words, in order to increase the entanglement shared between subsystems, the final spectrum of each reduced state should be majorized by its respective version before the transformation.
 LOCC assists the opposite of this transformation.
 Therefore, the probability distribution that describes the subsystems after the transformation should be majorized by its respective version before the transformation, i.e., \(\text{LOCC}: \rho_{AB} \mapsto \Lambda(\rho_{AB}) = \sigma_{AB}\) iff \(\vec{q} \prec \vec{p}\) such that \(\rho_{A/B} = diag(\vec{p})\) and \(\sigma_{A/B} = diag(\vec{q})\) .